-- a) Organisers will be a national FAI member aero club. - b) International contests must be made known to the FAI for inclusion in the calendar of international events by October of the year preceding the contest. - c) Any national FAI member aero club may be invited to participate in an international contest. - d) Each participating national FAI member aero club will be notified by the organising aero club not later than 3 months before the beginning of the contest of any general organisational details and of details specifically relevant to the contest.
+- a) The Organiser will be a National FAI member. - b) International contests must be made known to the FAI for inclusion in the calendar of international events by October of the year preceding the contest. - c) Any NAC may be invited to participate in an international contest. - d) Each participating NAC will be notified by the organising FAI member not later than 3 months before the beginning of the contest of any general organisational details and of details specifically relevant to the contest.

 1.2.2.
-Contest Categories and Allowable Aircraft
+Contest Categories